phiryll/lexy/README.md

   **TODO:** Describe this encoding.
 * `string`
   A `string` is encoded simply as its bytes.
-The resulting ordering may not reflect the semantic ordering of `string`s in your use case, because a `string` in go is essentially an immutable `[]byte` with no specific character encoding.
+The resulting ordering may not reflect the semantic ordering of your use case, because a `string` in go is essentially an immutable `[]byte` with no specific character encoding, or even text semantics.
 If your `string` contains UTF-8 encoded text, then the encoded ordering will be the same as the lexicographical ordering of the corresponding Unicode code points.
+This is not alphabetical, because (for example) the code points for `a` and <code>&#E9</code> will sort after `Z`.
-  This does not always sort alphabetically, because (for example) the code points for `a` and `&#E9` will sort after `Z`.
   Collation is locale-dependent and Lexy makes no attempt to address this.
 * `time.Time`
   A `time.Time` is encoded as `Time.MarshalText()` of its UTC instant followed by its time zone as returned by `Time.Location().String()`.